Burano island of Venice Italy

 That's why this site is intended as a small tourist guide to Venice and its islands which can help you to find answers to simple questions about Venice Italy as "where in Italy is Venice".

 Burano is very famous for its needle lace.
 However on the island there is a production of venetian masks and many people work in the nearest Murano, creating precoius glass objects.
 A detailed section about shops will be very useful for you to plan your shopping.

 Where can I eat in Burano, Venice and its islands?

 Isoladiburano.it set a section in which you can find information about both restaurants and pubs where to snack.

 How can I find accommodation in Burano, Venice and its islands?

-We offer a section about accommodation which will follow you to choose the fitter resort for your holidays.
+We offer a section about accommodation in Venice and around it, which will follow you to choose the fitter resort for your holidays.

 A lot of hotels in Venice, inns in Venice, bed and breakfasts in Venice and apartments in Venice are available, but also in the nearest places as Burano, Mazzorbo, Torcello, Murano, Mestre, Cavallino Treporti, Jesolo and Abano Terme.